 Visit our Calendar for a full listing of programs and events.

-Download a printable version of our January Art Studio and Education Program Calendar.
+Download a printable version of our March Art Studio and Educational Program Calendar

-Download a printable version of our February Art Studio and Education Program Calendar.
+Download a printable version of our April Art Studio and Educational Program Calendar!

 Educational Programs at Children’s Museum of Phoenix